Enumeration of permutations by number of alternating runs: Abstract

 \section{Abstract}

 Let $R(n,k)$ denote the number of permutations of $\{1,2,\ldots,n\}$ with $k$ alternating runs.
-We find a grammatical description of the numbers $R(n,k)$ and then present several convolution formulas involving the generating function for the numbers $R(n,k)$. \\ {\sl Keywords:}\quad Alternating runs; Longest alternating subsequences; Context-free grammars
+We find a grammatical description of the numbers $R(n,k)$ and then present several convolution formulas involving the generating function for the numbers $R(n,k)$.
+Moreover, we establish a connection between alternating runs and Andr\'e permutations.